 Konark Sun Temple’s pillars, walls and the chariot wheels are all carved extensively and the temple was featured as one of the “seven wonders of India”, by the leading Indian News / TV Channel networks of NDTV and Times of India.
 12 pairs of the chariot wheels of the temple are of 3 meters in width and is pulled by 7 pairs of horses (one pair of horses is ruined now).
 Sun Temple Konark is a great example of ‘Kalinga’ architecture.
-The architecture of the temple is in such a way that first sunrise rays falls on the principal entrance of the Sun Temple, Konark.
+The architecture of the temple is in such a way that first sunrise rays falls on the principal entrance of the Temple.

-Due to the heavy weight of the 70 meter tall structure and the nature of the loose soil on the coastal area, the main original sanctum sanctorum fell in 1837.
+Due to the heavy weight of the 70 meter tall structure and the nature of the loose soil on the coastal area, the main original sanctum fell in 1837.
 Thirty meter tall audience hall is still intact and is the principal structure now.
 The dance hall and dining hall also have survived the test of time.

 Two ruined temples were also discovered close to the main temple.
 ‘Mayadevi Temple’, situated on the south-western side of the main temple is one among them.
 This temple is dedicated to Mayadevi, wife of Sun God.
-This temple is believed to be constructed in the 11th century.
-Existence of older Mayadevi temple along with other evidence suggests that another Sun temple may have existed at the current site (which may have been damaged).
+This temple is believed to have been constructed in the 11th century.
+Existence of older Mayadevi temple along with other evidences suggests that another Sun temple may have existed at the current site (which may have been damaged).
 The second ruined temple is close to the main Konark Sun temple and is dedicated to an unknown ‘Vaishnava’ deity.

 There is a museum at Konark, which houses some of the sculptures and other ruins of the temple.